SumoLogic/sumologic-documentation/docs/manage/manage-subscription/usage-management.md

 This page provides information about the Scan Budgets, which allows you to define spending limits for queries to prevent unexpected charges.
 This will help you manage Sumo Logic credits, especially in pay-per-use scenarios, by setting budgets on scan data volume.

-Sumo Logic provides two ways with which you can set the query limits:
+Sumo Logic provides two modes with which you can set the query limits:
 - Basic
 - Advanced